 A Weekend In Amsterdam – Is It Worth It?

 Europe is a melting pot of cultures, a mishmash of cities with a thousand different stories behind them, and ultimately just a place where men can feel comfortable wearing culottes and have floppy hair.
 Amsterdam is no exception, although how they don’t get their flowing pantaloons caught in their bicycle spokes is a skill I can’t fathom.
 But why would you go?
 It isn’t the home of Dutch royalty so there’s no palace residence, no one thought to build a big clock and name it after their family Labrador, and there aren’t any world famous giant sculptures resembling electricity pylons.
 However, someone in their infinite wisdom decided to relax the laws in the sex and drugs industries and almost as a direct result Amsterdam receives 14,000,000 visitors each year, many searching for the perfect weekend break.

-Only a 45 minute flight from the UK, half the time it takes my 14 year old to apply her makeup, I quite like the notion of nipping over to The Netherlands for a quick clog and tulip fix whilst India gets ready to go out.
+Only a 45 minute flight from the UK, half the time it takes my 14 year old to apply her makeup, I quite like the notion of nipping over to The Netherlands for a quick clog and tulip fix whilst My daughter gets ready to go out.
 But, I ask again, if you’re not interested in space cakes or red lights, why would you come to Amsterdam for a couple of days?

 Well I’m certainly not an expert on the Dutch capital city but I will endeavour to share our highlights and lowlights so that if you ever book a weekend in Amsterdam, or even if you love a good travel story, you will leave here with a few more thoughts on the topic.